 - Wisefund – sparse information about the projects they are funding.

-- Grupeer – people have provided evidence of scam practices by this platform, we’re all awaiting the next few days to see how it develops (as of 30/03/2020)
+- Grupeer – people have provided evidence of scam practices by this platform, active lawsuits are underway and interest payments have been frozen.

 Hopefully, I’ll have some time to write about the platforms mentioned above in more depth at a later stage, if they survive till then.